 My travels have inspired several prints.
 A weeklong kayaking trip in the Pacific Northwest was the stimulus for Orca.
 The thrill of seeing about 30 Orcas close to shore at sunset in the San Juan Islands is captured in Whale of a Sunset.
 Likeness of Being is of a Florida Heron and his relection in the water.
 L’entrée began during an extraordinary moment in the Alcazar of Southern Spain.
 In Jordan, a brief encounter with an old Bedouin woman with facial tattoos was the impetus for Jamal Al Hickma (the beauty of wisdom).
 A trip to Thailand and an interest in Buddhism as well as contemporary Theology evolved into Sab pan yu (Thai for the Enlightened One).

 Taking a break from figurative color reduction woodcut editions, I have been making non-objective monoprints for the past four years.
-This new direction is the converging of line, shape, color and texture in an ambiguous space.
+This new direction is the converging of line, shape, color and texture in an ambiguous space that whispers elements of the landscape.
 The Pluvious series of six monoprints were printed from a single piece of wood in many stages.
 The Dayenu and Lisière monoprints were printed from multiple blocks.
 Dayenu is the Hebrew word for “it would have been enough”.
 The Dianoia series of three also was printed from multiple blocks and evolved from a Hebrew word.
 Dianoia II is a collage of two monprints.
-Inception and Inception II are my most recent monoprints
+Inception and Inception II are my most recent monoprints.

+This evolved into my recent edition prints.
+I have been striving to pack as much color as possible in the fewest runs using blended or split font rolls of transparent inks on the brayer or litho roller.
 The Surge diptych is a woodcut edition printed from two blocks of wood.
-Breaking Serendipity, Spectrum, Homage to Hokusai and Serenity are the most recent color reduction woodcut prints.
+Breaking Serendipity, Spectrum, Homage to Hokusai, Serenity, Samsara, Luna Sea and Noumena are the most recent color reduction woodcut prints.